-Here is a treat for Friday April 24 – for friends of the great jazz drummer Joe Ascione, who can no longer perform because of Multiple Sclerosis – here is a track from the jazz party in 2009.
+Here is another treat – for friends of the great jazz drummer Joe Ascione, who can no longer perform because of Multiple Sclerosis – here is a track from the jazz party in 2009.
 Jazz Party President Margaret Gillham introduces Thou Swell with Joe playing the drums…Enjoy!

 The longest continuously-running jazz party in the nation, the West Texas Jazz Party this year celebrates 49 years of bringing great jazz music to the Permian Basin!